neelimagprasad/cse_110/README.md

 # cse110
-My favorite programming language is C++ because of its speed and design.
+My favorite programming language is C++ because of its speed and efficient design.